DL-DRL: A double-level deep reinforcement learning approach for large-scale task scheduling of multi-UAV: Related Work

-In summary, due to the explosively increasing computational complexity and hand-engineered rules, conventional exact and heuristic algorithms are frustrating in solving the large-scale task scheduling problem of multi-UAV.
-DRL which learns a decision-making policy by the interaction with the environment can be a good alternative.
-However, the explosive expansion of decision space leads to the instability of the DRL model training on large-scale problems.
-To tackle this issue, recent work has concentrated on the problem decomposition.
+In summary, due to the explosively increasing computational overhead and hand-engineered rules, conventional exact and heuristic algorithms are frustrated in solving the large-scale task scheduling problem of multi-UAV.
+DRL which automatically learns a decision-making policy through the interaction with the environment (or problem instances) tends to be a desirable alternative.
+However, the considerable expansion of decision space also hinders the DRL model from training on large-scale problems.
+To tackle this issue, recent works have concentrated on the problem decomposition.
 Hu et al. \cite{huReinforcementLearningApproach2020} divided the M-TSP into several small-scale TSP via the proposed DRL policy networks.
-Liu et al. \cite{liuDeepReinforcementLearning2022} constructed a decomposition framework named EA-DRL to decompose the OP into a knapsack problem and a TSP which are solved by an evolutionary algorithm and a DRL, respectively.
-In this way, the large-scale problem is divided into several subproblems that DRL can solve efficiently due to their considerably smaller decision spaces.
-Motivated by this observation, we design a DCF that decomposes the large-scale multi-UAV task scheduling problem into two subproblems: task allocation and UAV route planning.
-Based on DCF, we propose a DL-DRL approach to solve these two subproblems using two different DRL models, which has huge potential for solving large-scale multi-UAV task scheduling problems.
+Liu et al. \cite{liuDeepReinforcementLearning2022} constructed a decomposition framework named EA-DRL to decompose the OP into a knapsack problem and a TSP which are solved by integrating an evolutionary algorithm and DRL, respectively.
+In this way, the large-scale problem is divided into several small subproblems that DRL can handle efficiently given the relatively small decision space.
+Inspired by them, we design a DCF that decomposes the large-scale multi-UAV task scheduling problem into two subproblems, i.e., task allocation and UAV route planning.
+With the DCF, we also propose a double-level DRL approach to solve the two subproblems in the upper level and the lower level, respectively, which has favorable potential for solving the large-scale multi-UAV task scheduling problems.